 On the other hand, the shower head must be replaced by the lot owner but the plumbing comes under the auspices of the Owners Corporation.

 At Netstrata, we would always advise you to contact us immediately if you notice anything on common property that needs attention before the issue magnifies.
 It is far better and is usually less expensive to fix the problem before it becomes severe – not to mention the safety issues for residents and their guests.

 Minor repairs can generally be completed with existing funds.
-If the job is significant, then the Executive Committee of the Owners Corporation may prefer to discuss the issue at a meeting to decide on the best course of action.
+If the job is significant, then the Strata Committee of the Owners Corporation may prefer to discuss the issue at a meeting to decide on the best course of action.